-Bursitis, on the other hand, is inflammation of bursae.
-Bursae are a kind of padding tissue that are beneath the tendons and avoid friction between the tendon and the bone.
+- Bursitis, on the other hand, is inflammation of bursae.
+Bursae are a kind of padding tissue that are beneath the tendons and prevent friction between the tendon and the bone.

 Either of these may cause a lot of joint pain if these areas become inflamed.

 We also recommend reading: 5 Natural Anti-Inflammatory Treatments for Joint Pain